The Brian Dawkins Impact Foundation

 Philadelphia suffers higher rates of unemployment, poverty and violence, and lower literacy rates than equally sized U.S. municipalities.
 More than 37% of children live in poverty and 33% come from a single parent household [2010 U.S. Census].
 Studies show that poverty is directly linked to low academic achievement, which means that educational opportunities are a vital means of helping families break generational cycles of immobility and poverty.

-Grants will be made in two cycles (March and September).
+Grants will be made in two cycles (Fall/Winter and Spring/Summer).
 Caring People Alliance will be reaching out through their Boys & Girls Clubs and broader networks in West, North, and South Philadelphia.
 Parents and young people who we believe are well placed to take advantage of this opportunity will be invited to apply.